Elizabeth Beaulieu, Certified Dog Behavior Consultant, and Accredited Dog Trainer (IAABC-CDBC, ADT)

 I am a sweet soul, and will do just about anything for a tasty treat or a tennis ball.
 Nothing makes me happier than training.
 Ask me to jump through a hoop, go to my “place”, heel, weave through your legs, search for a lost object, and I’ll bend over backwards to get the job done.

-Despite my shy nature, I was brave enough to demonstrate some of my incredible skills at the Strut Your Mutt event in Colebrook, the Moose Festival, and other local events!
+Despite my shy nature, I will happily demonstrate some of my incredible skills at events such as the Strut Your Mutt event in Colebrook, the Moose Festival, training clinics, and other local events!
 I’m quite the ambassador for abandoned rescue dogs.

 My name is Winnie Sue.
 I am a “sato” - a Puerto Rican street dog.
 I was discovered in the mountainous region of the island with my mother and siblings, starving and scared.
 I have the most wonderful job; I look after the youngest of the Beaulieu children at night.
 She has epilepsy, and can get nervous when sleeping alone, so I am of great comfort to her.